 - Understanding the values that are practical and useful for your company

-- Exploring principle that can address unclear values and conflicts
+- Exploring principles that can address unclear values and conflicts

 - Communicating values in a practical way to link them to reality